 So, first thing’s first, let’s outline what an ecommerce conversion rate is.

-What is ecommerce conversion rate?
+What is an ecommerce conversion rate?

 Your ecommerce conversion rate is the percentage of users visiting your website who have purchased something from your online store (in a set period of time).
-The average conversion rate of an online store is around 1-2%.

 How to calculate your ecommerce conversion rate

-So: (conversions / total visitors) * 100
+(conversions / total visitors) * 100

-📈 According to Econsultancy’s Performance Benchmarks tool, average conversion rates of food and drink stores are at 2.4% but technology and computing, for example, are at 1.10%.
-So depending on your industry, the average fluctuates.
+📈 According to Econsultancy’s Performance Benchmarks tool, the average conversion rates of food and drink stores are 2.4%.
+But technology and computing, for example, are 1.10%.

-How to increase your ecommerce conversion rate
+How to improve your ecommerce conversion rate

 Okay, let’s get to the good stuff.
-We all know that slight changes to your online store can hugely impact sales.
+We all know that small changes to your online store can hugely impact sales.

-Use your customer’s pain points
+#1 Use your customer’s pain points

 The point of any product or service is either to solve a problem or meet a need.
-Somebody needs something and they buy a product to meet that need.
+Somebody needs something, and they buy a product to meet that need.

 Pain points are the needs, wishes, or worries (real or perceived) that customers have and could be solved by buying your product/service.